ChristopherA/TokenEthics/docs/README.md

 ### Potential Token Ethics Best Practices

 *Drawn from the #TokenEthics Salon in late July, 2017 with some from support from advance readings sent to all participants including Patrick E. Murphy's "Enlightened Marketing Ethics", Continuation's "Optimal Token Sales", Vitalik Buterin's "Analyzing Token Sale Models", and Christopher Allen's "A Revised 'Ostrom’s Design Principles for Collective Governance of the Commons'".
-This list has not been fully reviewed or agreed upon by all the #TokenEthics Salon participants but instead are offered as a starting point for future discussions.*
+This list has not been fully reviewed or agreed upon by all the #TokenEthics Salon participants but instead is offered as a starting point for future discussions.*

 #### Disclosure Best Practices

-* Provide enough information to support informed decisions.
-Consider both the information needs of the consumer of the tokens and the investor.
+* Provide enough information to support informed decisions; consider both the information needs of the consumer of the tokens and the investor.
 * Represent your token honestly and accurately.
 * Detail how the token will be used in the network.
 * Suggest what the value of the token will be after a token offering.
 * Reveal what percentage of all tokens the token offering represents.
-   * Do not run uncapped sales, which makes it impossible to calculate token quantity.
+   * Do not run uncapped sales; they make it impossible to calculate token quantity.
-* Request external feedback to prevent self-deception.
-Allow time for such feedback.
+* Request external feedback to prevent self-deception; allow time for such feedback.
 * Respond to knowledgeable feedback about your tokens, networks, and systems.

 #### Financial Best Practices

 * Keep initial sales small and limited.
 * Raise funds in iterative stages, not in one big funding.
-   - Do not raise more funding than is needed for continued development.
-Token issuers are also investors, and should have aligned risks.
+   - Do not raise more funding than is needed for continued development; token issuers are also investors and should have aligned risks.
 * Release funds to developers in iterative stages.
-* Ideally tokens issued should be available to all stakeholders, not only investors.
+* Make tokens available to all stakeholders, not just investors, if possible.
-   * However, when you allow consumers of the tokens to participate in an issuance, permit only investments correspondent with what the consumers can afford to lose.
+   * Limit investments to what the consumers can afford to lose when you allow consumers of a token to participate in an issuance.
 * Maintain the same ethics in token sales that you would maintain for any financial offering.

 #### Product Best Practices

-* Don't issue tokens solely to obtain investment — offer a minimal viable product, or at least a route to the same.
+* Offer a minimal viable product, or at least a route to the same.
+   * Do not issue tokens solely to obtain investment.
-   * Do not stage an token issuance based solely on an idea.
+   * Do not issue tokens based solely on an idea.
 * Commit to delivery of your product.

 #### Token Best Practices

 * Create tokens that benefit the commons being created.
    * Consider using a lens of [Ostrom's Design Principles](http://www.lifewithalacrity.com/2015/11/a-revised-ostroms-design-principles-for-collective-governance-of-the-commons-.html) to evaluate if the token benefits all stakeholders.
-* Do not create a token that's purely for investment, with no or little other benefit.
-It is often better to accept the underlying crypto asset instead.
+   * Do not create a token that's purely for investment, with no or little other benefit; it is often better to accept the underlying crypto asset instead.
 * Release the balance of the tokens when the network goes live.
    * Do not maintain a large store of unreleased tokens, unless they will be released programmatically.
 * Be aware of how your token might impact the larger blockchain ecosystems.
 * Consider whether all tokens should be illiquid until initial product release.
 * Consider whether developer tokens should be illiquid until initial product release.
-* Consider whether issuance of new tokens after the initial offering should be permitted if there is already sufficient liquidity in the system.
+* Consider whether issuance of new tokens should be permitted after the initial offering if there is already sufficient liquidity in the system.

 #### Operations Best Practices

 * Say what you intend to do, and do what you said.
-  * Tokens should have ongoing utility for years after their issuance — you need to be able to demonstrate that they will not only increase in value for investors, but also in utility for consumers.
+* Demonstrate that tokens will increase in value for investors *and* in utility for consumers; they should have ongoing use for years after their issuance.
-* Support token consumer interests before token investor interests — investor should be taking the burden of risks.
+* Support token consumer interests before token investor interests; investors should be taking the burden of risks.
 * Practice informed consent during operations.
 * Continue to disclose information during operations.